ibm-messaging/mq-rdqm/cloud/aws/README.md

 The description of creating the AMI below includes setting up the sudo access.
 Setting up the passwordless ssh is done once the instances have been created.

 ## Creating a new AMI

-I created an instance in the AWS Console using the AMI `Red Hat Enterprise Linux 7.4 (HVM), SSD Volume Type - ami-223f945a`

 When choosing an instance type for your instances the two main factors as far as the performance of RDQM are concerned are the storage performance and the network performance.
 I suggest that you find an instance type and storage type that supports your desired workload without RDQM and then experiment with the various networking options to find one that allows for the performance you need when RDQM is used.